calvert/stackevo-docs/draft-trammell-semi-report-00.md

 The outcomes of the workshop are discussed in {{outcomes}}, and discuss progress after the workshop toward each of the identified work items as of the time of publication of this report.

-# Current state of the Internet
+# Current state of the problem

-[EDITOR'S NOTE: This section is incomplete; see the workshop page at https://www.iab.org/activities/workshops/semi/ for papers and transcripts in the meantime.]
+[EDITOR'S NOTE: This section is missing.
+The plan is to summarize introduction level-setting presentation and discussion from the transcript and slides.
+Note that this work follows from ITAT {{RFC7305}}.
+Note also previous attempts at trying to solve the middlebox side of this problem.
+See the workshop page at https://www.iab.org/activities/workshops/semi/ for papers, slides, and transcripts in the meantime.]

 # Incentives for Stack Ossification and Evolution

-[EDITOR'S NOTE: This section is incomplete; see the workshop page at https://www.iab.org/activities/workshops/semi/ for papers and transcripts in the meantime.]
+[EDITOR'S NOTE: This section is missing.
+The plan is to summarize presentation and discussion focusing on incentives - both those leading to the problem and that could be leveraged for deployment of new transports - from the transcript and slides.
+See the workshop page at https://www.iab.org/activities/workshops/semi/ for papers and transcripts in the meantime.]

 # The Role and Rule of Middleboxes

-[EDITOR'S NOTE: This section is incomplete; see the workshop page at https://www.iab.org/activities/workshops/semi/ for papers and transcripts in the meantime.]
+[EDITOR'S NOTE: This section is missing.
+The plan is to summarize presentation and discussion focusing primarily on middlebox aspects of the problem (i.e., the Monday morning session and follow-up discussion Tuesday) from the transcript and slides.
+See the workshop page at https://www.iab.org/activities/workshops/semi/ for papers and transcripts in the meantime.]

 # Evolving the Transport Layer

-[EDITOR'S NOTE: This section is incomplete; see the workshop page at https://www.iab.org/activities/workshops/semi/ for papers and transcripts in the meantime.]
+[EDITOR'S NOTE: This section is missing.
+The plan is to summarize presentation and discussion focusing primarily on transport evolution and evolvability (i.e., the Monday afternoon session and follow-up discussion Tuesday) from the transcript and slides.
+See the workshop page at https://www.iab.org/activities/workshops/semi/ for papers and transcripts in the meantime.]

 # Outcomes